 Keep tabs on weight changes.
-Take your weight at the same time every morning after you go to the bathroom and before you eat breakfast, then record it in a written log.
+Weigh yourself at the same time every morning after you go to the bathroom and before you eat breakfast, then write it down.
 If you notice a weight gain of 2-3 pounds overnight or 5

 pounds in a week, call your doctor or advanced care provider.
 He or she may want to adjust the dosage of your water pill.

 Be active.
 Sometimes, patients are afraid to exert themselves and have not talked about these concerns with their providers.
 However, your doctors do not want you to lose muscle mass and become weak while you are waiting for

 a surgery or treating your symptoms with medicine.
 Listen to your body and try to keep up your physical activity.
 Even mild to moderate exercise such as walking, biking and swimming can help.
 A routine exercise program will also help you notice